thalesgroup-cert/Watcher/Watcher/docs/_build/html/_sources/README.md.txt

 - `results`: Array containing the actual items for the current page

 **Notes:**
-- The `page_size` parameter is **optional**
+- Pagination is implemented across all major API endpoints
-- Invalid page numbers return a 404 error
+- Default page size is 100 items
-- Page size values exceeding 1000 are automatically capped at 1000
+- Maximum page size is 1000 items
-- All frontend actions (DataLeak.js, DnsFinder.js, etc.) are compatible with this pagination system
+- Most frontend actions (DataLeak.js, DnsFinder.js, etc.) are compatible with this pagination system.
+Note: Threats Watcher module does not support pagination.

 Below, you will find our 5 modules with their API functions: